mattferral/hals-deck-builder/README.md

 This app is a deck building tool for Magic: The Gathering.
 The frontend was built using React, Redux, and Bootstrap.
 The backend was built on Express and a Postgres database.
 Card data is retrieved from [Scryfall](https://scryfall.com/) and [Magicthegathering.io](https://magicthegathering.io/).

+The submitted version of the app only uses a Redux store to hold card and deck data locally.
+Like other deckbuilding sites, non-users are able to use the platform for deckbuilding and data persists between sessions.
+This was implemented this way for the sake of brevity as card data is complicated and would require the right database schema.
+The database is only being used to store user information as well as match history between users.
+This was originally meant to meet a project requirement but there is much use in viewing match-ups against opponents and deck archetypes for players.
+When deck information makes its way into the database, the match history feature will have good grounds for improvements such as deck win-rates and match-up favorability.

 #### *Note*
 *This project is meant to be a personal one to showcase and practice skills.
 I am in no way affiliated with Wizards of the Coast nor do I claim to support any of their actions or views.*